Show Guides

 Recommended For Kids Ages 6 and Up

 Broadway offers a magical world of music, dance, and theater for kids ages 6 and up.
 While exciting and engaging, it's important to pick age-appropriate shows for your child's first Broadway experience.
-Three classic, kid-friendly musicals are Aladdin, Back to the Future, and The Lion King.
+Two classic, kid-friendly musicals are Aladdin and The Lion King.

 Aladdin